amitkgupta/adventofcode.com/README.md

 ## 2021

-All code and stars except for Day 22 part 2.
+All code complete and stars obtained.